Why Authenticate in API Gateway Environments

 Note that you can provide any combination of values for these two overrides, including setting both to

-global.extensions.extAuth will apply to both instances of Ext Auth.
+global.extensions.extAuth applies to both instances of Ext Auth.

 Here is a look at a snippet of the